-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 Your goals should include measurable results, a defined timeframe, and an actual measurement for success.

 At one time, success was measured solely by keyword rankings.
-While SERPs remain an important metric, they are not the most important metric.
+While SERPs remain an important metric, they are not the most important.

-I would argue the most important metrics are those with a direct impact on the bottom line.
+I would argue that the most important metrics are those that directly impact the bottom line.
 Organic sessions, goal conversions, and revenue fall into that category.

 When setting goals, it’s important to keep a couple of things in mind.